Abnormal WBC (White Blood Cell) Morphology

 • Myeloproliferative Disorders: These are bone marrow disorders characterized by abnormal overproduction of blood cells.
 Some myeloproliferative disorders, like chronic myeloid leukemia (CML), may be associated with Döhle bodies.

-• May-Hegglin Anomaly: This is a rare inherited condition where Döhle bodies as abnormal white blood cell morphology, are consistently present along with giant platelets in the blood smear.
+• May-Hegglin Anomaly: This is a rare inherited condition where Döhle bodies as abnormal WBC morphology, are consistently present along with giant platelets in the blood smear.

-• Döhle bodies are sometimes confused with toxic granulation, but they differ significantly in appearance and cause.
+Döhle bodies are sometimes confused with toxic granulation, but this abnormal WBC morphology differ significantly in appearance and cause.
 Toxic granules are coarse, basophilic, and associated with inflammation, while Döhle bodies are pale, composed of RER remnants, and linked to viral infections or increased ER activity.

 Appearance on Blood Smear